Wich Ways to Wander: Discovering Extraordinary Sandwiches Around North Texas

 In 2009 the Dallas Chocolate Festival was born.

 Last Saturday evening August 17, at 7:00 pm we attended the 10th-Anniversary Dinner for the Dallas Chocolate Festival at the wonderful FAIRMOUNT Hotel in Dallas, Texas.
-It was a fun and vibrant night, surelyA close up of chocolate bars on top of each other one not to be forgotten.
+It was a fun and vibrant night, surelyA red and green logo of the symbol for tiktok. one not to be forgotten.
 We were able to meet two amazing chefs and dine on some fantastic from scratch menu items, all from a five-course dinner menu.
 All the dishes had a touch of chocolate in them and were extremely creative dishes.
 At the event, they had various speakers after each course to help explain the ever changing wide world of craft chocolate.

 It was an amazing evening.